ygorcosta/wedeploy.com/ui/src/pages/tutorials/auth-android/it-works.md

 ---
 title: "It Works"
 description: "In this section, you'll learn how to authenticate users on an Android app using the WeDeploy API Client."
-buttonTitle: "I logged in into WeDeploy"
+buttonTitle: "It works"
 tutorialTitle: "Getting started with WeDeploy Auth on an Android app"
 parentId: "auth-android"
 layout: "tutorial"
 time: 30
-weight: 8
+weight: 9
 ---

 #### It Works